-10.4 Discontinued Subjects
+10.5 Discontinued Subjects

-10.4.1 Screen Failures
+10.5.1 Screen Failures

-Subjects who were excluded from the study after signing the informed consent and prior to randomization to product/dispense of study product.
+Subjects who were excluded from the study after signing the informed consent and prior to randomization to product/dispense of study product are considered screen failures.
 The investigator must document the reason for screen failure in the subject's case history source documents.

-Subject numbers must not be re-used.
+Subject numbers must not be reused.

-10.4.2 Discontinuations
+10.5.2 Discontinuations

-Discontinued subjects are individuals who voluntarily withdraw or are withdrawn from the study by the investigator after signing informed consent and after randomization to product/dispense of study product.
+Discontinued subjects are individuals who voluntarily withdraw or are withdrawn from the study by the investigator after signing informed consent and after randomization.

-Subject numbers of discontinued subjects must not be re-used (i.e., subject replacement is not allowed).
+Subject numbers of discontinued subjects must not be reused (i.e., subject replacement is not allowed).